-To enable communication between your system and iDRAC, you must first configure the network settings based on your network infrastructure.
+You must configure the initial network settings based on your network infrastructure to enable the communication to and from iDRAC.

-NOTE: For static IP configuration, you must request for it at the time of purchase.
+(i) NOTE: For static IP configuration, you must request for it at the time of purchase.

 This option is set to DHCP by Default.
 You can set up the IP address by using one of the following interfaces: